Cleanup Underway After Severe Storms Move Through Western Pennsylvania

 PITTSBURGH (KDKA) — Cleanup is underway after severe storms moved through the region on Wednesday.

-Duquesne Light is reporting more than 25,000 customers are without power as of 6:37 p.m. news.
+Duquesne Light says that power has been restored to more than 28,000 customers and 4,500 remain without power as of 6:15 a.m. on Thursday morning.
 Click here to see the outage map.

 WEATHER LINKS: